openfl/www.openfl.org/learn/index.md

 ## Documentation

-There are many things you can do with OpenFL.
-For reference documentation on the classes available in OpenFL, visit <a href="http://docs.openfl.org" target="_blank">docs.openfl.org</a>.
+For documentation on the classes available in Lime and OpenFL, please visit <a href="http://docs.openfl.org" target="_blank">docs.openfl.org</a>.

 ## Tutorials

-A great way to learn how to use OpenFL is to follow a tutorial, here are some to get you started:

 <style>.glyphicon-new-window { color: #DDD; }</style>